-Arwen is a Lead User Experience Designer based in Charlotte NC, adept in user research, information architecture, and product design.
+Arwen is a Senior User Experience Designer based in Charlotte, NC, USA.

 The Ekos Product team identified a key blocker for us to break into the wine market: supporting the harvesting and processing of grapes.
 As part of a team, I led the research and design for a new, mobile-first harvest management module in Ekos.

-Since this project is still underway, I have password-protected it.
+For confidentiality, I have password-protected this case study.
 Contact me to request the password.

 "Arwen is the best designer/architect/product person I’ve ever worked with.
 I recently stopped saying she’s ‘one of’ the best, and I’ve just accepted that she’s at the top of the list of all the talented people I’ve worked with in my career.
 It’s simply a fact...She is truly a visionary product designer, an excellent communicator, and a natural teacher who helps her colleagues improve every day."